eficode-academy/rf-katas/exercises/02-robot-syntax.md

 After you've made the test pass, ensure that it's done with right manner by running:

-- Windows: double click `02-robot_syntax.cmd`
+- in Windows: run command `python verify.py 02`
-- Linux/macOS: run `./exercises/verify/02-robot_syntax.sh`
+- in macOS/Linux: run command `python3 verify.py 02`

 If you see `Ready to proceed!` then you're done for the exercise.
 Otherwise, check the output and fix, rerun.